The Hardest Horror Movies To Watch More Than Once

 Director Ti West made his name with immaculately-crafted slow-burn horror films like The House of the Devil and The Innkeepers.
 They're plenty scary but ultimately a whole lot of fun.
 But West changed things up with 2014's The Sacrament, a faux documentary about three reporters investigating a new religious movement that recently moved itself to a secluded community in Africa.

 Loosely based on true events, the film is excruciatingly tense and takes the story and its characters to some incredibly dark places.
-The film's climax depicts the ritual suicide of the cult members, and West does not flinch from a single moment of the pain, confusion, and fear they experience.
-It gets particularly difficult to watch when one of the reporters is tied down by his sister, a member of the cult, and forced to participate in the mass suicide with her.
+The film's climax depicts the ritual life-taking of the cult members, and West does not flinch from a single moment of the pain, confusion, and fear they experience.
+It gets particularly difficult to watch when one of the reporters is tied down by his sister, a member of the cult, and forced to participate in the mass death with her.

 In terms of craft, The Sacrament is probably the best film by an already masterful horror filmmaker.
 But once you've watched the film and know the places it will take you to, it's almost impossible to revisit.